Dynamic-Capital/Dynamic-Capital/docs/dct-tonkeeper-asset-verification.md

    - Screenshots of Tonviewer showing the jetton master page, supply figures, and transaction hash for the genesis mint.
    - Governance documentation snippets proving the multisig / timelock controls.
+     Store the artifact bundle in the compliance evidence drive and link it in the tracker (see template below).
 3. **File a support ticket.** After submitting the form, open a ticket via `support@tonkeeper.com` (or the designated channel) linking to the form submission and attaching the evidence bundle.
-Record the ticket ID in the compliance tracker so the team can reference it during audits.
+Record the ticket ID, the date submitted, and the assigned agent (if provided) in the compliance tracker so the team can reference it during audits.
+4. **Confirm Tonkeeper acknowledgment.** If you do not receive an acknowledgement within two business days, reply to the ticket and ping the Tonkeeper support Telegram to ensure the request is queued.
+Note the follow-up date in the tracker and escalate to the partnerships lead after the second nudge.
-4. **Confirm listing propagation.** Tonkeeper’s asset registry caches responses.
+5. **Confirm listing propagation.** Tonkeeper’s asset registry caches responses.
    Once support confirms approval, wait for the next registry refresh and then reload the wallet.
 The Unverified banner should disappear when the registry publishes the entry.
+6. **Close the submission loop.** Archive before/after wallet screenshots in the evidence bundle, update the tracker entry with the approval date, and notify the compliance mailing list so downstream reviewers know the asset is fully verified.

 ## Follow-up checks